 The curriculum consists of three experience-oriented courses that employ industry-relevant instructional approaches to prepare students for professional-level jobs: CCNP ROUTE: Implementing IP Routing, CCNP SWITCH: Implementing IP Switching, and CCNP TSHOOT: Maintaining and Troubleshooting IP Networks.

-CCNP: ROUTE – Implementing Cisco IP Routing is a 40 hour instructor-led course and 7.5 hours of related e-learning designed for network engineers with at least one year of professional work experience, who are ready to advance their skills and work independently on complex network solutions.
+CCNP: ROUTE – Implementing Cisco IP Routing is a 40-hour instructor-led course and 7.5 hours of related e-learning designed for network engineers with at least one year of professional work experience, who are ready to advance their skills and work independently on complex network solutions.
 Students will learn to plan, configure and verify the implementation of complex enterprise LAN and WAN routing solutions using a range of routing protocols.
-Course also covers configuration of secure routing solutions to support branch offices and mobile workers.
+The course also covers configuration of secure routing solutions to support branch offices and mobile workers.

 Working knowledge of CCNA

 CCNA Security course is for individuals wanting to enhance their CCENT-level skills and help meet the growing demand for network security professionals.
 The curriculum provides an introduction to the core security concepts and skills needed for installation, troubleshooting, and monitoring of network devices to maintain the integrity, confidentiality, and availability of data and devices.